General Information, Guidance and Timelines

 • Internet Messaging Access Protocol (IMAP)

 A series of communications will be sent out to organisations and users appearing in our reporting to raise awareness and guide them through the process.
-Users and Local Administrators can follow the step-by-step user guide to update mail/calendar applications to use modern authentication and prevent any impact when changed is completed.
+Users and Local Administrators can follow the step-by-step user guide to update client, devices and applications to use modern authentication and prevent any impact when changed is completed.

 Organisations with managed desktops using Microsoft Office Outlook clients: